-What are the Stages of CIDP?
+What Are the Stages of CIDP?

-Amongst autoimmune diseases, chronic immune demyelinating polyneuropathy (CIDP) is an extremely rare neurological disorder that is difficult to diagnose.
+Among autoimmune diseases, chronic immune demyelinating polyneuropathy (CIDP) is an extremely rare neurological disorder that is difficult to diagnose.
 Although the cause of this condition is unknown, many patients have successfully recovered with proper medical treatment and care.
 The stages of CIDP are slow and progress over time.

-Stages of CIDP?
+Stages of CIDP

-This autoimmune disease attacks the myelin sheath (the fatty covering that protects nerve fibers) causing peripheral neuropathy over time.
+This autoimmune disease attacks the myelin sheath (the fatty covering that protects nerve fibers), causing peripheral neuropathy over time.

 CIDP prognosis can vary greatly depending on several factors:

 - How soon treatment begins after the onset of the condition.

 - How a patient reacts to the treatment.